QUICK AND DIRTY GUIDE TO CHILDBIRTH II: THE DELIVERY

 6. Encourage the mother to push.
 Support the baby's head as it delivers.

 Caution, babies are slippery!

-7. Let the baby come at its own rate; the only interventions that you may be required to do is to gently pull the baby’s shoulders down (one at a time) so that it can squeeze through the vaginal opening; however, this shouldn’t be required during a normal birth.
+7. Let the baby come at its own rate; the only intervention that may be required, is to gently pulling the baby's shoulders down (one at a time) so that it can squeeze through the vaginal opening; however, this shouldn't be required during normal birth.
 To assist in the delivery of the anterior shoulder, apply gentle downward pressure on the shoulder while continually supporting the newborn's head.

 8. As soon as the anterior shoulder has delivered, apply gentle upward pressure to assist in the delivery of the posterior shoulder.